-Hamantaschen cookies are a tasty treat made for the Jewish celebration of Purim.
-They are shaped to resemble Haman’s 3-cornered hat and are usually filled with poppy seeds, chocolate, dried fruits, or other types of fruit fillings.
+The Hamantaschen cookies are made with a shortbread crust and are usually filled with poppy seeds, chocolate, dried fruits, or other types of fruit fillings.
+These delicious cookies are great for celebrating Purim but they are also good year-round.

 Step 1: Mix together sugar and margarine.